Tennessee Valley Healthcare System

-Suzanne Jene' was appointed as the Deputy Health System Director in July 2014 after serving as Acting Health System Director since November, 2015.
-Prior to this appointment, Ms. Jené served as Deputy Health System Director since July 2014 at the Department of Veterans Affairs Tennessee Valley Healthcare System (VA TVHS) Jene' currently serves under the Health System Director and is responsible for the oversight of one of VA’s largest Health Systems.
+Suzanne Jené was appointed as the Interim Health System Director February 1, 2016, after serving as Acting Health System Director since November, 2015.
+Prior to this appointment, Ms. Jené served as Deputy Health System Director since July 2014 at the Department of Veterans Affairs Tennessee Valley Healthcare System (VA TVHS).
+Ms. Jené is responsible for the oversight of one of VA's largest Health Systems.

 Ms. Jené previously served as the Associate Director at the Huntington VAMC in West Virginia where she was responsible for overseeing the administration of budgets and the business office, human resources management, capital assets planning, and building and plant management.
 She also had direct programs responsibility in the areas of education, safety, security, sanitation, and labor-management.